alvpickmans/nomads/Readme.md

 ## Motivation

-I'm mostly a C# developer, and OOP has been all I've known since the beginning ca. 2017.
-At work, I was introduced to *Railway Oriented Programming* [^1] by a colleague that created an internal library to chain and beautifully create workflows or logic steps.

-On the first PR review I stared at the amount of methods and overloads, could not understand the difference from something called `Bind()` and something else called `Map()` as they looked terribly similar.
-In all fairness, comments where very descriptive but without the theoretical background on monads and/or functional programming I feared we would struggle to introduce it as a company-wide pattern.
-Finally we settled on predominantly having a `Then()` method with overloads for when it acted as a `bind` or `map`, and I cannot stress enough how pleasant is to write code with it.
+At some point at work, I was introduced to *Railway Oriented Programming* [^1] by a colleague that created an internal library to chain and beautifully create workflows or logic steps.
+Although descriptive enough, the simple difference between `Bind()` and `Map()` caught me unprepared and concerns were raised about how user friendly it would to OOP die-hard.
+We settled on predominantly having a `Then()` method with overloads for when it acted as a `bind` or `map`, and I cannot stress enough how pleasant is to write code with it.

 In parallel, I started to sporadically dabble into [Rust](https://www.rust-lang.org) and soon fell in love with the `no such thing as null` feature and its `Result` and `Option` types, which after so many `Object null exceptions` in csharp, it felt like a breeze of fresh air and paradoxically the [right way to handle not having a value](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare).

-This project is an attempt to better understand all this jazz, trying to bridge the gap between engineering and theory providing familiar constructs for the c# *connoisseur*.
+This project is an attempt to slowly understand functional programming concepts while at the same time implementing a utility library I'll be comfortable using.
+Focusing on practicality on C# rather that functional purism, this will aim to bridge the gap between engineering and theory providing familiar constructs for the c# *connoisseur*.

 > [!NOTE]
 > This project ~~will~~ might not be exactly what a Category Theory/Monads expert expect.
 There is an excellent project, [language-ext](https://github.com/louthy/language-ext) that basically brings almost all FP paradigms to c#.